robsalmon/giffleball/tutorials/How-to-create-custom-404-page-not-found-error-page-in-Apache.md

 ---
 layout: bloglayout.njk
 tags: tutorial
-pageTitle: How to create a custom 404 error page in Apache
+title: How to create a custom 404 error page in Apache
 intro: A 404 HTTP error message displays to customers of your website if they follow a broken or dead link.
 ---